ArashkKH/OOPS2025/readme.md

-# OOP summer 2025
+# OOPS2025

-This is Arash's Object Oriented Programming repository
+Object Oriented Programming - Term : Summer of 2025 - Seneca Polytechnic.

-- STID: 146731245
-- Name: Arash KH.
-- SenecaEmail: akheirollahi@myseneca.ca
-- Subject and section: OOP244NFF
+This repository is created for OOP course submission of assignments and programming practices.

+## Content

+in this Repository you can only find Classwork material related to different aspects of C++ Programming.